 Complaint Form| Campaign Violation and Complaint Policy | Election Complaints

-If you believe someone has violated an Election related policy or procedure (outlined in the Elections Policies and Procedures Packet) please submit a Complaint Form (All violation allegations must be submitted through this form).
+If you believe someone has violated an election related policy or procedure, as outlined in the Elections Policy and Procedures Packet, please submit a Complaint Form.
+All complaints must be submitted through that form.

 If you have inquiries

 about submitting a complaint, or following up on a submitted complaint, please contact the Elections Committee Chair

 .
 Do not submit complaints via email